BRINDABELLA BUSHWALKING CLUB

 If you can’t find what you would like to know in the Frequently Asked Questions (FAQ) below, please ask using the Contact Form.

-The club walking program consists mainly of day walks on Saturday and Sunday, but there are also overnight pack walks.
+The club walking program consists mainly of day walks on Saturday and Sunday, but there are also overnight pack walks – there is a packing checklist for these at the Resources for members page of this website.

 Mid-week day and half day walks are held every Wednesday – many in conjunction with the other Canberra-based clubs.
 More information on these is in the next section.